About the program

 Clinical quality registries (CQRs) are organisations that monitor the quality of health care by collecting information from patients who undergo certain medical procedures.

-This 4-year program will fund CQRs 3 ways.
+The 4-year program will fund CQRs in 3 ways:

 1. Funding support for existing national CQRs